Nantes, France: Term Abroad Program

 Download the application kit for the 3B visa from the France-Canada Youth Mobility Agreement website.
 Carefully prepare your application package and submit it to the Consulate General of France of Toronto.
 Incomplete applications cannot and will not be processed.

 You apply for your visa as early as possible after your letter of acceptance from Nantes arrives.
-Usually, a group visit to apply for the visa in Toronto is arranged for students in May/June.
-However, since May 31, 2018, application procedures have changed (visa applications have been outsourced), so you will be informed about the process in the spring.
+Usually, participants visit VFS Global to apply for the visa in Toronto around early June.

 Note: Only nationals of the following countries are exempt from entry and long-stay visa